cnmipss-web/cnmi-pss-main/docs/administration/server.md

 The basic process is

 * Make sure that ssh is installed on your system.
 [Bitvise](https://www.bitvise.com/ssh-client-download) is a good Windows client.
 Mac OS X and Linux systems should have the ssh command available by default.
 * Generate a keyfile for access.
 This means generating a private key and a public key.
+Consult your ssh client's documentation for how to do this.
 The public key should be added to `~/.ssh/authorized_keys` on the Linode server for your user account.
+This must be performed via SFTP under the `webmaster` account, which is the only way to login via password rather than keyfile.
 The private key should be kept private.
 * Once the server has your public key, you should be able to connect via ssh to the server securely.

 ## Logging In (FTP)

-FTP is only available over SSH and requires the use of keyfiles except for the `webmaster` account which can login with a password.
+FTP is only available over SSH (SFTP) and requires the use of keyfiles except for the `webmaster` account which can login with a password.

 ## Software Updates